 - OCRA’s Advocate Leaders work with OCRA’s policy office to engage with legislators at a local, state and federal level, to ensure ovarian cancer remains a governmental priority.

 - Need to talk?
 We’re here for you!
-OCRA’s licensed oncology social worker is available to take your calls Monday – Friday, at 212-268-1002.
-If she is not available when you call, she will call you back within 24 hours (Mon. – Fri.).
-Supported by grants from AstraZeneca, the Gail Baird Foundation and GlaxoSmithKline.
+OCRA’s Patient Support team is available to take your calls Monday – Friday, at 212-268-1002.
+Supported by grants from GSK, AstraZeneca, Gail Baird Foundation, Merck, Alkermes, and GRAIL.

-- For links to more ovarian cancer resources, including financial assistance, health insurance navigation, clinical trial information, and more, visit the Resources section of our website.
+- For links to more ovarian cancer resources and gynecologic cancer resources, including financial assistance, health insurance navigation, clinical trial information, and more, visit the Resources section of our website.